leoyu037/docker_tutorial/README.md

 - Write a simple Dockerfile and build a Docker image
 - Push/pull images from the Dockerhub image repository
 - Manage images, containers, networks locally
-- Run multiple images locally with proper networking between them
+- Run multiple containers locally with proper networking between them
 - Inspect/debug running containers
 - Write Docker Compose configurations to model your application architecture

+_NOTE_: Note that not all of the Dockerfiles/code in this tutorial represent best practices for generating production-ready images.
+They are simplified for the sake of making the examples clear.
+Feel free to use the [further reading](#further-reading) section as a starting point for optimizing your images.

 ## Table of Contents